Bargs/Notes/books/joyOfClojure/ch6_notes.md

 Clojure sequences are lazy but Clojure in general is not.
 However, you can explicitly delay the evaluation of an expression using the `delay` macro and later invoke the evaluation with the `force` function.
 You could achieve mostly the same result by passing a thunk, but `delay` also caches the result of its expression and enables the use of `delay?` to check whether the evaluation of an express has been explicitly delayed.

+See `ch6_exercise.clj` for an example of a lazy quick sort.
+The implementation demostrates the power of laziness when it's fully embraced.
+This quick sort will only do as much work as needed to obtain the requested result.
+When you only need the beginning of a very large unsorted collection, this can save a lot on time and memory.